mrebb/indigoslate-assessment/README.md

 **API_KEY is required**: If you do not already have an API key, please reach out to your contact at Indigo Slate to receive one.

 # Assessment Scenario
 An Indigo Slate client is hosting a three-day conference.
 The client is working with several vendors who will be scheduling presentations, panels, and interactive demos for the event.
 Indigo Slate has been tasked with creating a planning and scheduling app for the client.
-The app needs to consume the provided data API to house all of the data.
+The app back-end must utilize the provided data API to house all of the data.

 ## Task
 Build the event management application for this client.
 The client wants to be able to configure events by using an admin panel where events can be added, removed, updated and read from a schedule.